-- Using an led light and a screwdriver (ask permission first) have a poke around under the the car, you won’t need to jack the car up you’ll see and reach plenty from the sides, front and rear of the car.
+- Using an led light and a screwdriver (ask permission first) have a poke around under the car; you won’t need to jack the car up.
+You’ll see and reach plenty from the sides, front, and rear of the car.

 Finding surface corrosion is acceptable for old cars, but finding holes means this inspection is over.